Below you will find a collection of rainbow theme learning activities and games. These ideas will work great for the classroom or at home.

 Purchase some rainbow-colored ‘slinkies’ to slink down some stairs or steps.

-27. Hide crayons of each rainbow color for the children to find.
+For the children to find.
 As each crayon is found, color in a previously drawn arc on a big piece of paper.
 (Children group color parts of the arc) Once the rainbow is complete, everyone could get a treat for great ‘team’ work!

 28. Rainbow Doorway Decoration Idea

-This rainbow doorway would be a great decoration for a party–or as Katey Magill wrote at HavingFunatHome… “It’s nobody’s birthday, but we got out the streamers anyway- just for fun.”
+This rainbow doorway would be a great decoration for a party–or as Katey Magill wrote at HavingFunatHome.
+“It’s nobody’s birthday, but we got out the streamers anyway- just for fun.”

 29. Rainbow Party Favors